Mdina, Malta: The Ultimate Travel Guide 2026

 Mesquita Square

-Location: Mesquita Square, Triq Mesquita, Mdina, Malta | Distance: 0.1km
+Location: Mesquita Square, Triq Mesquita, Mdina, Malta | Hours: Accessible at all times | Price: Free; Mesquita Square is a public courtyard. | Distance: 0.1km

-The Knights of Malta Museum, Mdina
+The Knights of Malta Museum

-The Knights Of Malta Museum
+The Knights of Malta Museum

 Location: The Knights Of Malta, Triq L Imhazen, L-I mdina, Malta | Hours: Daily from 10:00 AM – 5:00 PM (last admission at 4:30 PM). | Price: Adults: €6.50 | Website | Distance: 0.1km